 Your favorite food & wine pairing?

-I am a young chef, and it was vital for me to give the best of myself from day one and for the ten first years of my career.
-I have always been ambitious, and that is what got me at this position today.
-I learned from the best, and now my challenge is to mark my personality in my cuisine and define my culinary identity.
+I am a young chef, and it was vital for me to give the best of myself from day one, and for the first 10 years of my career.
+I have always been ambitious, and that’s what got me to this position today.
+I learned from the best, and now my challenge is to make my mark in cuisine with my personality and define my culinary identity.
 I also want to continue building a strong team that I can count on while working with locals.
-Whenever it’s possible, I take someone working with me to meet the producers to initiate them to the “savoir-faire”.
-I share my philosophy and my values with the establishment I work for, and it is priceless.
+Whenever it’s possible, I take someone working with me to meet the producers to introduce them to the “savoir-faire.”
+I share my philosophy and my values with the establishment I work for, and it’s priceless.